nichoth/resume/src/resume.md

 ## Experience

 ### Bicycle Computing
-* Founder, Javascript developer
+* Founding Engineer
 * Jan 2023 &ndash; present

-Started a company focused on encryption as a service.
+Founding engineer at a project focusing on encryption and privacy on the internet.

 ### Socket Supply Company
 * Frontend Engineer
 * July 2022 &ndash; Jan 2023

-<?xml version="1.0" encoding="utf-8"?>

-I developed automated testing tools for a new p2p JS runtime.
+Developed automated testing tools for a new p2p JS runtime.

 ### Planetary
 * Javascript Developer